-The Role Of Cannabis In Epilepsy And Seizure Disorders
+The Role of Cannabis In Epilepsy and Seizure Disorders

-What Is Epilepsy?: Seizures vs. Epilepsy
+What Is Epilepsy?
+Seizures vs. Epilepsy

-The medical definition of seizure is a clinical expression of abnormal, excessive, synchronous discharge of neurons residing primarily in the brain’s cerebral cortex.
+The medical definition of a seizure is a clinical expression of abnormal, excessive, synchronous discharge of neurons residing primarily in the brain’s cerebral cortex.
 Alternatively, the term epilepsy encompasses a broad range clinical syndromes characterized by repeated seizures over time unprovoked by an acute systemic or neurological insult.

 “It’s the last thing you worry about before you go to bed; and the first thing you think about when you wake up in the morning.” – Heather Jackson